- Canary Islands

 |Morro Jable (Pajara)||20.6 (69.1)||15.5 (59.9)||21 (0.84)||2||6|

-Even on days when sunbathing is not an option, you still have plenty of options of things to do in Fuerteventura.
-There are lots of great places where you can go by yourself, if you simply rent a car and take one of our recommended drives.
+Even on days when sunbathing is not an option, you still have plenty of options for things to do in Fuerteventura.
+There are lots of great places where you can go by yourself if you simply rent a car and take one of our recommended drives.

 Visit the Cheese Museum in Antigua

 For a change of scenery, why not visit a museum in Fuerteventura?